JayO-1/system-design-101/README.md

   <br/>
   <i>Corrected grid sizes: 7 -> 152.9m × 152.4m, 8 -> 38.2m × 19m, 9 -> 4.8m × 4.8m, 10 -> 1.2m × 59.5cm</i>
 </p>

-The beauty of this is that since each cell is represented by a string,
+When we perform queries, we simply need to ensure that the geohash for any locations the user needs to be able to find is stored in our DB, with a compound key of geohash and location ID to ensure that we can remove specific locations with the same geohash.

-When we perform queries, we simply need to:
+When storing the data on these locations, we will need to ensure that we choose a length of geohash that is appropriate to our use case, since the length corresponds with the size of the cell.
+We will typically choose the lower bound on our distance requirements (which will correspond with a longer geohash as the cells are more granular) since taking the prefix of this geohash will allow us to generalise to longer distance queries.

-1. Determine the length of hash we need.
-This will be proportional to cell size and will be influenced by our search radius
+Query flow becomes:
-2. Lookup the geohash for the user's location using the user's lat-lon
+1. Lookup the geohash for the user's cell using the user's lat-lon
-3. Get the geohashes for the user's 8 neighbours.
+2. Compute the geohashes for the user's 8 neighbouring cells.
 This is to avoid issues when the user is located at a cell boundary and can be done in O(1) time
-4. Get the lat-lon data for all the data points that are within these geohashes.
+3. Retrieve all the locations that fall under these geohashes in our database.
 Since geohashes are strings, we can use a normal database and build an index on top of the hash values - thus facilitating efficient 2D search.
-5. Rank the results by proximity to the user
+4. Rank the results by proximity to the user.
+We will typically store the lat-lon data alongside the geohash in our DB to make this efficient

 This flow highlights the key innovation of geospatial indexes - we can efficiently shortlist potential areas before performing the distance ranking.